-From the Settings Menu, tap \bigtriangledown or \triangle to highlight the "Lock" menu tab.
+From the Settings Menu, tap or to highlight the "Lock" menu tab.
 Tap Lock (Figure 12.8a) to enter the programming options, Figure 12.8b.
 You can prevent users from changing certain features of the spa.
-When a lock feature is active, the lock icon \bigcirc will appear on the Main Menu.
+When a lock feature is active, the lock icon will appear on the Main Menu.

-- A. Temp Lock (Figure 12.8b):
+A. Temp Lock (Figure 12.8b):

-- 1. Tap 1 to lock the temperature feature.

-- Tap (the first block) to select a number.
-Use ▼ or ▲ to select a number from 0-9.
-Then move on to the next number until a four-digit code has been selected.

-- 3. Tap I to activate the locking feature.

-- 4. The adjust temperature feature is disabled, but the spa will still perform all scheduled tasks.

-- 5. Tap 🔨 to return to the "Settings" Menu.
+- 1. Tap to lock the temperature feature. - 2.
+Tap (the first block) to select a number.
+Use vor to select a number from 0-9.
+Then move on to the next number until a four-digit code has been selected. - 3.
+Tap do to activate the locking feature. - 4.
+The adjust temperature feature is disabled, but the spa will still perform all scheduled tasks. - 5.
+Tap \(\sqrt{} \) to return to the "Settings" Menu.